Southern Utah Thunderbirds women's gymnastics

 The Southern Utah Thunderbirds women's gymnastics team is the women's gymnastics team that represents Southern Utah University (SUU) in Cedar City, Utah.
-Home meets are held in the America First Events Center.
-The school's team, alternately nicknamed Flippin' Birds, currently competes in the Mountain Pacific Sports Federation (MPSF) from 2024 forward.
-SUU previously competed in the Mountain Rim Gymnastics Conference from 2014 to 2023, Western Athletic Conference (WAC) from 2006 to 2013 and from 1991 to 1993, the Western Gymnastics Conference from 2002 to 2005, and was Independent from 1994 to 2001.
+Home meets are held in the America First Event Center.
+The school's team, alternately nicknamed Flippin' Birds, currently competes in the Pac-12 Conference, having joined as a single-sport member in July 2026.
+SUU previously competed in the Mountain Pacific Sports Federation (MPSF) in 2024 and 2025, the Mountain Rim Gymnastics Conference from 2014 to 2023, Western Athletic Conference (WAC) from 2006 to 2013 and from 1991 to 1993, the Western Gymnastics Conference from 2002 to 2005, and was Independent from 1994 to 2001.
 The Thunderbirds are currently coached by Scott Bauman.
 In July 2026, the Flippin' Birds will become single-sport members of the Pac-12 Conference.

 The Women's Collegiate Gymnastics Association (WCGA) represents the nation's intercollegiate gymnastics coaches within the NCAA.
 SUU is one of 83 NCAA women's gymnastics teams in the nation.
 In the NCAA Regional Championships, there are 4 Regions of 8 teams each, which totals 32 teams.
 You need to be one of the top two teams in your Region to advance to the Semi-finals, which has 8 teams.
 Top scoring individuals can go to the Semi-finals.
 The Final has 4 teams.